-Try to remember that they have good intentions and often they are doing their best but are nervous they will say the wrong thing – then do.
+Try to remember that they have good intentions and often they are doing their best.
+But are nervous they will say the wrong thing — and then do.
 If it’s too much, just ask for space.
 Most people understand this request.

 4. Find an outlet for your emotions.

 Grief outlets can be the last thing you expected.
 You might suddenly like running, or find yourself furiously deep cleaning the house, or digging holes in the vegetable garden.
 Writing things then ripping up the paper works for some people.

 As long as it doesn’t do more harm than help (alcohol and overeating, for example, can just lead to more guilt and exhaustion), let yourself have the space to emote.

 5. Don’t feel bad if some days you feel good.